 Road crashes are the leading cause of death for New Zealanders aged 16 to 24 years.
-In Auckland between 2013 and 2017, road crashes resulted in the death or serious injury of 336 young drivers between the ages of 16 and 24.
-Young people travelling as passengers in these road crashes were also affected, with 160 deaths and serious injuries*.
+In Auckland between 2015 and 2019, road crashes resulted in the death or serious injury of 340 young drivers between the ages of 16 and 24.
 The most common crash factors were alcohol and speed.

 Young drivers are more vulnerable to crash risk because they are still developing, both physically and mentally, and it takes time and practice to develop safe driving skills.
 Dangers on the road are often underestimated and it is therefore important that these drivers are supported with education and awareness training.